 Email and SMS compliance

-Amendments to the Privacy Act came into effect on 12 March 2014, which affect the way most organisations collect, handle, store and disclose personal information.
+On 12 March 2014, amendments were made to the Privacy Act which affect the way most organisations collect, handle, store and disclose personal information.

 In essence, this means that recipients must have a method of opting out or unsubscribing, whether that be by an unsubscribe link in an email or a STOP or UNSUB link in a text message.